jacob-8/polylingual.dev/README.md

 Run the app with `pnpm dev` or `pnpm build && pnpm preview`.

-## Creating new tutorials
+## Creating new project tutorials

-Tutorials live inside `content`.
-Each tutorial consists of a `README.md`, which is the text to the left, and `app-a` and `app-b` folders, which represent the initial and solved state.
-Files that stay the same can be omitted from `app-b`.
-Files are marked as deleted in `app-b` if they start with `__delete`.
-Folders that are marked as deleted in `app-b` if they contain a file named `__delete`.
+Projects live inside `projects`.
+Each project has a lesson consisting of stages which are each a markdown file, which is the instructions to the left, an `app` folder, which represents the initial  state along with corresponding steps files that will be referenced in the instructions markdown files.
+Files are marked as deleted in the finish state if their last step is blank.

 ## TODO before first lesson

-- make content updates use HMR
 - fix build errors
+- use svelte-markdown
 - write first lesson
-- use svelte-markdown
 - add i18n
 - handle multilingual :zh markers in content
+- update error page

 ## After first lesson
 - use updated UnoCSS w/ web fonts and typography